-Program National Objective(s)
+• Program National Objective(s)

 In accordance with 24 CFR 570.208 and Section 104(b)(3) of the Housing and Community Development Act (HCDA), all CDBG-DR mitigation set aside funded activities must satisfy a national objective.
-All migrant center activities will meet either the Urgent Need, Limited Seasonal Clientele, or Low-Moderate Housing National Objective.
+All activities will meet either the Urgent Need, or low- and moderate-income National Objective.